VisNec: Measuring and Leveraging Visual Necessity for Multimodal Instruction Tuning: Introduction

-Extensive experiments across ten benchmarks demonstrate that VisNec recovers or even surpasses full-data performance using only 15\% of the training data, achieving 100.2\% on LLaVA-665K and 115.8\% on Vision-Flan-186K.
-Besides, our method consistently generalizes across model scales from 3B to 32B.
+Extensive experiments across ten benchmarks demonstrate that VisNec recovers or even surpasses full-data performance using only 15\% of the training data, achieving 100.2\% on LLaVA-665K~\cite{liu2023visualinstructiontuning} and 115.8\% on Vision-Flan-186K~\cite{xu-etal-2024-vision}.
+Besides, our method generalizes across model scales from 3B to 32B.
+Our main contributions are summarized as follows:

-\begin{enumerate} \item We identify a critical yet overlooked limitation in existing multimodal data selection: the neglect of the visual modality's independent contribution, which leads to widespread ``pseudo-multimodal'' samples that reinforce linguistic shortcuts and hinder true cross-modal reasoning. \item We propose \textbf{VisNec}, a lightweight and model-relative data selection framework that quantifies the marginal contribution of visual input, ensuring the selected subset is both visually indispensable and task-diverse. \item We achieve state-of-the-art performance across diverse training datasets and benchmarks, demonstrating that measuring visual necessity enables both data efficiency and improved multimodal reasoning robustness. \end{enumerate}
+\begin{enumerate} \item We identify a critical yet overlooked limitation in existing multimodal data selection: the neglect of the visual modality's independent contribution, which leads to widespread ``pseudo-multimodal'' samples that reinforce linguistic shortcuts and hinder true cross-modal reasoning. \item We propose {VisNec}, a lightweight and model-relative data selection framework that quantifies the marginal contribution of visual input, ensuring the selected subset is both visually indispensable and task-diverse. \item We achieve state-of-the-art performance across diverse training datasets and benchmarks, demonstrating that measuring visual necessity enables both data efficiency and improved multimodal reasoning robustness. \end{enumerate}